 Bambyce later became known to the Greeks as Hieropolis (meaning ‘sacred city’), now called Manbij.
 Other classical sources tell us that temples of Atargatis contained fish ponds.
 The goddess was said to punish those who ate fish by making them ill, but her priests ate fish in a daily ritual.

 According to the Greek writer Diodorus Siculus, Derceto deliberately threw herself into a lake at Ascalon in Palestine as a suicide bid in shame for a love affair with a young Syrian, Caystrus, by whom she bore a daughter, Semiramis.
 Derceto killed her lover and abandoned her child, who was brought up by doves and later became queen of Babylon.
 In the lake, Derceto was turned into a mermaid, half woman, half fish.

-A common alternative name for the constellation was Piscis Notius, used by Bayer, Hevelius and Bode.
+Ptolemy listed it in the Almagest as Ichthys Notios (Ἰχθύς Νότιος), while a common Latin alternative was Piscis Notius, used by Bayer, Hevelius and Bode.
 John Flamsteed, though, preferred the title Piscis Austrinus in his star catalogue (1725) and atlas (1729) and his choice eventually prevailed.

 Piscis Austrinus, called Piscis Notius on the Uranographia of Johann Bode (1801), is shown lying on its back and drinking water from the urn of Aquarius.
 In its mouth is the bright star Fomalhaut.

 Stars of Piscis Austrinus